-Starvation Peak, also known as Bernal Hill, just south of Bernal, New Mexico, by Kathy Alexander
+Starvation Peak, also known as Bernal Hill, is just south of Bernal, New Mexico, by Kathy Alexander.

-Sitting in the shadow of Starvation Peak, Los Cerritos de Bernal, got its start in November 1794 when Lorenzo Marquez, for himself and on behalf of 51 other Santa Fe families, asked Spanish Governor Fernando Chacón to make them a grant of lands at a place called El Vado, and the surrounding area.
-The San Miguel del Vado Land Grant of 315,000 acres was approved, and soon a number of new communities were established in the Pecos River Valley, including Bernal.
+Sitting in the shadow of Starvation Peak, Los Cerritos de Bernal got its start in November 1794 when Lorenzo Marquez, for himself and on behalf of 51 other Santa Fe families, asked Spanish Governor Fernando Chacón to make them a grant of lands at a place called El Vado, and the surrounding area.
+The San Miguel del Vado Land Grant of 315,000 acres was approved, and several new communities, including Bernal, were established in the Pecos River Valley.

-The village sits on the west bank of Bernal Creek on the south side of I-25, at exit 330.
+The village is located on the west bank of Bernal Creek, on the south side of I-25, at exit 330.

 The Capia de Santa Rita de Cascia (Santa Rita Chapel) was built of stone in 1916.
 It continues to serve a congregation today.
-It and the Bernal Store are the only buildings in Bernal, with the exception of few houses.
+It and the Bernal Store are the only buildings in Bernal, except for a few houses.

 In 1926, Route 66 came through the community but was rerouted in 1937.

-Sections of the Santa Fe Trail probably ran due west of Starvation Peak to San Miguel del Vado, a major stop on the Santa Fe Trail.
-However, today’s traveler must return to I-25 and travel seven miles west to Exit 323 and then travel south 2.4 miles south on New Mexico Highway 3 through the village of Ribera to reach the San Miguel Del Vado National Historic District.
+Sections of the Santa Fe Trail probably ran due west of Starvation Peak to San Miguel del Vado, a major stop on the trail.
+However, today’s traveler must return to I-25, travel seven miles west to Exit 323, and then travel 2.4 miles south on New Mexico Highway 3 through the village of Ribera to reach the San Miguel Del Vado National Historic District.

-Route 66, in its short life through the region, did not pass through San Miguel Del Vado; instead, it made a direct path from Bernal to San Jose some ten miles west of Bernal along I-25.
+In its short life through the region, Route 66 did not pass through San Miguel Del Vado; instead, it made a direct path from Bernal to San Jose some ten miles west of Bernal along I-25.

 Also See: